rbisdorff/Digraph3/docSphinx/techDoc.rst

      class;

 * :ref:`weakOrders-label`
-     Additional tools for solving ranking by choosing problems with root `WeakOrder <techDoc.html#weakOrders.WeakOrder>`_ class.
+     Additional tools for solving pre-ranking problems with root `WeakOrder <techDoc.html#weakOrders.WeakOrder>`_ class.

 Miscellaneous tools
 ...................

 * :ref:`digraphsTools-label`
-     Additional various methods and tools for handling digraphs.
+     Various generic methods and tools for handling digraphs.

 * :ref:`xmcda-label`
-     Additional various methods and tools for handling XMCDA encoded performance tableaux.
+     Methods and tools for handling XMCDA encoded performance tableaux and digraphs.

 * :ref:`arithmetics-label`
-     Additional various methods and tools for computing with integer numbers.
+     Some common methods and tools for computing with integer numbers.

-Developping the Rubis decision support methodology is an ongoing research project of Raymond Bisdorff <https://leopold-loewenheim.uni.lu/bisdorff/>, University of Luxembourg.
+Developping an outranking digraphs based decision support methodology is an ongoing research project of Raymond Bisdorff <https://leopold-loewenheim.uni.lu/bisdorff/>, University of Luxembourg.

 .. toctree::
    :maxdepth: 2